NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

   that can be used for both generating and consuming DNS Catalog Zones with NSD have been developed during the hackathon at the IETF-109.

+* BIND 9.18.3+ supports version 2 catalog zones as described in this document

 Interoperability between the above implementations has been tested during the hackathon at the IETF-109.